shgutte/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_blinky/readme.md

 ## Executing the Application
-- Sets the board state of LED to on and off for configured blink rate and then device goes to sleep **Note!** LED off ,LED ON ,device sleep will be a continous process
+- Sets the board state of LED to on and off for configured blink rate and then device goes to sleep **Note!** LED OFF ,LED ON ,device sleep will be a continous process

 ## Expected Results
-- LED0/LED1 should blink on WSTK/WPK base board
+- LED0/LED1 should blink on WSTK/WPK base board.